-GENERAL PLAN POLICY CONSISTENCY FINDINGS Policy No. Policy Consistency Finding 6.4.1.1 The County shall continue participation in the National Flood Insurance Program and application of flood plain zoning regulations.
-Not Applicable : The County is responsible for implementing this policy and the project does not impact the County's ability to carry out this responsibility.
-6.4.1.2 The County shall identify and delineate flood prone study areas discovered during the completion of the master drainage studies or plans.
-Not Applicable : The County is responsible for implementing this policy and the project does not impact the County's ability to carry out this responsibility.
-6.4.1.3 No new critical or high occupancy structures (e.g., schools, hospitals) shall be located in the 100-year floodplain of any river, stream, or other body of water.
-Not Applicable: The CVSP site is not located within a 100-year floodplain.
-6.4.1.4 Creation of new parcels which lie entirely within the 100-year floodplain as identified on the most current version of the flood insurance rate maps provided by FEMA or dam failure inundation areas as delineated in dam failure emergency response plans maintained by the County shall be prohibited.
+GENERAL PLAN POLICY CONSISTENCY FINDINGS Policy No. Policy Consistency Finding 6.4.1.4 Creation of new parcels which lie entirely within the 100-year floodplain as identified on the most current version of the flood insurance rate maps provided by FEMA or dam failure inundation areas as delineated in dam failure emergency response plans maintained by the County shall be prohibited.
 Not Applicable: The CVSP site is not located within a 100-year floodplain .
 6.4.1.5 New parcels which are partially within the 100-year floodplain or dam failure inundation areas as delineated in dam failure emergency response plans maintained by the County must have sufficient land available outside the FEMA or County designated 100-year floodplain or the dam inundation areas for construction of dwelling units, accessory structures, and septic systems.
 Discretionary applications shall be required to determine the location of the designated 100-year floodplain and identified dam failure inundation areas on the subject property.
 Not Applicable: The CVSP site is not located within a 100-year floodplain.
-E 6.4.2: DAM FAILURE INUNDATION Protect li fe and property of County residents below dams.
+OBJECTIV E 6.4.2: DAM FAILURE INUNDATION Protect lij fe and property of County residents below dams.
 6.4.2.1 Apply a zoning overlay for areas located within dam failure inundation zones as identified by the State Department of Water Resources Division of Safety of Dams.
 Not Applicable : The County is responsible for implementing this policy and the project does not impact the County's ability to carry out this responsibility.
 6.4.2.2 No new critical or high occupancy structures (e.g., schools, hospitals) should be located within the inundation area resulting from failure of dams identified by the State Department of Water Resources Division of Safety of Dams.
 Not Applicable: There are no dam failure inundation areas located within the CVSP.
-GOAL 6 GOAL 6.5: ACCEPTABLE NOISE LEVELS
+GOAL 6.
+5: ACCEPTABLE NOISE LEVELS Ensure t hat County residents are not subjected to noise beyond acceptable levels.
+OBJECTIV E 6.5.1: PROTECTION OF NOISE-SENSITIVE DEVELOPMENT Protect existing noise-sensitive developments (e.g., hospitals, schools, churches and residential) from new uses that would generate noise levels incompatible with those uses and, conversely, discourage noise-sensitive uses from locating near sources of high noise levels.
+6.5.1.1 Where noise-sensitive land uses are proposed in areas exposed to existing or projected exterior noise levels exceeding the levels specified in Table 6-1 or the performance standards of Table 6-2, an acoustical analysis shall be required as part of the environmental review process so that noise mitigation may be included in the project design.
+Consistent: An acoustical analysis was completed and submitted with the Creekside Village tentative subdivision map.
+6.5.1.2 Where proposed non-residential land uses are likely to produce noise levels exceeding the performance standards of Table 6-2 at existing or planned noise-sensitive uses, an Consistent: An acoustical analysis was completed and submitted with the Creekside Village tentative subdivision map.